top of page

 Places to visit nearby

-Cape Spear, 20 mts
+Cape Spear, 20 minutes

-Perched on a rugged cliff, at our continent’s most easterly point, sits Cape Spear Lighthouse – the oldest surviving lighthouse in the province, a National Historic Site, and an iconic symbol of Newfoundland and Labrador's marine history.
+Perched on a rugged cliff, at our continent’s most easterly point, sits Cape Spear lighthouse – the oldest surviving lighthouse in the province, a national historic site, and an iconic symbol of Newfoundland and Labrador's marine history.

-La Manche, 25 mts
+La Manche, 25 minutes

-Salmonier Nature Park, 40 mts
+Salmonier Nature Park, 40 minutes

-Mistaken Point, 1 hour 45 mts
+Mistaken Point, 1 hour 45 minutes

 Cape St Mary’s, Cape Shore, 2 hours

-Saint Vincent’s, 2 hours
+Saint Vincent’s beach, 2 hours

 Come see whales from the shore!